 If you’re avoiding shared-equipment contact, read this part carefully.
 Taco Bell’s own language notes that “in some restaurants Taco Bell uses the same frying oil to prepare menu items that may or may not contain animal ingredients, and cross-contact with meat products may occur.”
 Vegan ingredients are prepared by employees alongside animal-containing foods on shared equipment, and the company doesn’t guarantee against allergen cross-contact.

 The practical takeaway: these items are vegan and vegetarian by ingredient, not by a strict no-cross-contact standard.
 That’s fine for most plant-based eaters, but if you have a severe allergy or avoid any shared-equipment contact, ask at your specific location.
 Reporting on the fried shells and chips has indicated they weren’t fried with additional allergens at last check, but that’s worth confirming where you order.
-For gluten and other specific allergens, Taco Bell publishes an allergen guide — check it directly, since the bean, rice, and tortilla items are the safest bets and formulations can change.
+For gluten and other specific allergens, Taco Bell publishes an allergen guide, so check it directly, since the bean, rice, and tortilla items are the safest bets and formulations can change.
 One detail I couldn’t verify: whether Taco Bell’s shredded cheese uses microbial or animal rennet.
-If that matters to you, treat it as unconfirmed and ask — though it’s moot for vegans, who skip the cheese anyway.
+If that matters to you, treat it as unconfirmed and ask, though it’s moot for vegans, who skip the cheese anyway.

 Tips for Vegetarians at Taco Bell